You’re having a crappy day at work. Nothing particularly bad has happened: you can’t manage to raise yourself up and get back in the swing of things.

 6. Buy some plants

-However much we think we’ve evolved since the hunter-gather days, our bodies and minds still work in the exact same way, and a splash of lush green plant life is an easy way to boost our mood.
-Our minds can't help but respond positively to a healthy-looking, natural environment; they've been programmed by millions of years' evolution to do so.
+However much we think we’ve evolved since the hunter-gather days, our bodies and minds still work in the same way, and a splash of lush green plant life is an easy way to boost our mood.
+Our brains can't help but respond positively to a healthy-looking, natural environment; they've been programmed by millions of years' evolution to do so.

 What’s more, the task of tending and caring for it gives us a sense of fulfilment that no spreadsheet can ever provide, as well as giving us another legitimate reason to take a regular break from the screen and de-stress a little.